Joffa: The Movie: Rating

-The Australian Government Classification Board rated Joffa: The Movie as PG -- Parental Guidance Recommended—for its mild coarse language.
+The Australian Government Classification Board rated Joffa: The Movie as PG -- Parental Guidance Recommended for its mild coarse language.

 Production

 Script

 Producer-director Chris Liontos started out by wondering why nobody was making films about Aussie Rules football.
 His inspiration was The Club (1980), a classic Australian movie.
 He decided to explore the world of Aussie Rules "through the eyes of the most passionate supporter in the country."

 Filming

-The overseas segments were filmed on the cheap, with the crew living in backpacker bunkrooms, eating baked beans and dodging crack addicts.
+The overseas segments were filmed cheaply, with crew living in backpacker bunk-rooms eating baked beans and dodging crack addicts.

 Budget

 The budget was less than A$200,000.
 "I took a risk on fully self-funding this, no grants at all", said Liontos.
 "A lot of films these days do get a lot of (government) funding.
 Nobody goes and sees them."

 The risk appeared to pay off.
 The film was released nationally on 2 September 2010.
 For such "an ultra-low budget movie to get a national cinema release – this has never happened (before)," Liontos said.